 After PM's 'sarab' jibe on alliance, RLD leader coins new name for BJP: Bahut Jutiya Party

-New Delhi, Apr 01: Rashtriya Lok Dal chief Ajit Singh's son Jayant Chaudhary has courted yet another controversy by calling the BJP 'Bahut Jutiya Party'.
+New Delhi, Apr 01: Rashtriya Lok Dal (RLD) chief Ajit Singh's son Jayant Chaudhary has courted yet another controversy by calling the BJP 'Bahut Jutiya Party'.

 Addressing a rally, Jayant Chaudhary said,"They call you sharabi, they call you milavat, so I have also thought of a name for them.
 I do not want to abuse anyone but these people are jutiye, Bahut Jutiya Party."